 How do I leave a set of instructions for the guardian?

-Not in the Will itself.
+Do not leave these instructions in the Will itself.
 Your Last Will and Testament is a legal document that describes key appointments and the distribution of your estate.
 It’s not a place for general commentary.
 If you have particular parenting philosophies to pass on, or instructions for handling certain behaviours, or even messages of support, these can be included in a letter to accompany the Will.

 The letter can then be stored with the Will.